JGRennison/OpenTTD-patches/README.md

   * Add news/advice setting to warn if no depot order in vehicle schedule. (added in v0.31.1).
   * Enable vehicle list buttons in station window when the list would be non-empty. (added in v0.31.1).
   * Enable vehicle group management actions on other companies' stations. (added in v0.31.1).
+  * Add a password mechanism to change network game settings from a network client. (added in v0.31.4).
+  * Change network protocol to send server/join and rcon passwords in hashed form instead of in clear text. (added in v0.31.4).
   * Various minor fixes, see changelog.
   * [NewGRF specification additions](docs/newgrf-additions.html) ([online copy](https://htmlpreview.github.io/?https://github.com/JGRennison/OpenTTD-patches/blob/jgrpp/docs/newgrf-additions.html)).
   * [Low-level code/performance changes](docs/jgrpp-low-level-changes.md).